Tomlevron/awesome-sources/README.md

 # awesome-sources #

-Lists of libraries, blogs, book and more that are found useful. this list is inspired by [awesome](https://github.com/sindresorhus/awesome) to build this list i used [Markdown Cheatsheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md)
+Lists of libraries, blogs, book and more that are found useful.
+This list is inspired by [awesome](https://github.com/sindresorhus/awesome) To build this list i used [Markdown Cheatsheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md)

 # Python libraires #